carlosrelanno/tfruns-crr/README.md

-tfruns: Track, Visualize, and Manage Training Runs
+tfruns: Track, Visualize, and Manage Training Runs / UPDATED TO NOT USE FILE SNAPSHOT
 ================

 <!-- badges: start -->